The Turmoil of Drug Addiction

-The average drug addict will maintain only up to one year of substance abuse before their finances, friendships, and family dissolve leaving them with fewer means to obtain their drug of choice and harsher consequences that often lead to homelessness, injury and crime.
-Drug addiction turmoil is a severe form of physiological dependence that manifests in compulsive and repetitive behaviors regardless of the adverse side effects caused by those behaviors.
-Addiction can predispose itself to any habit and hobby; otherwise natural and healthy habits like eating, intercourse, and exercise can become dangerous repetitions for people who have predilections for addictive behaviors.
+The average drug addict will maintain about one year of substance abuse before their finances, friendships, and family dissolves.
+The person is left with fewer means to obtain their drug of choice.
+Harsher consequences often lead to homelessness, injury and crime.
+Drug addiction turmoil is a severe form of physiological dependence.
+It manifests in compulsive and repetitive behaviors regardless of the adverse side effects caused by those behaviors.
+Addiction can predispose itself to any habit and hobby.
+Otherwise natural and healthy habits like eating, intercourse, and exercise can become dangerous repetitions for people who have predilections for addictive behaviors.

-Drinking and gambling are common forms of addiction that leave people in financial ruin with dysfunctional lives, but perhaps the most dangerous kind of addiction is the compulsive use of drugs which are potent substances that are dangerous in moderation, and fatal in excess.
+Drinking and gambling are common forms of addiction that leave people in financial ruin with dysfunctional lives.
+Perhaps the most dangerous addiction is the compulsive use of drugs which are dangerous in moderation, and fatal in excess.
 The fact that so many drugs contain addictive substances complicates the situation, creating drug addiction turmoil with addictive behaviors in otherwise balanced physiologies and drawing hundreds of thousands more into the endless loop of addiction.

 - In 2010, over 20 million people above the age of 12 needed treatment for substance abuse.